Haplotype: Haplotype resolution

 An organism's genotype may not define its haplotype uniquely.
 For example, consider a diploid organism and two bi-allelic loci (such as SNPs) on the same chromosome.
 Assume the first locus has alleles A or T and the second locus G or C. Both loci, then, have three possible genotypes: (AA, AT, and TT) and (GG, GC, and CC), respectively.
 For a given individual, there are nine possible configurations (haplotypes) at these two loci (shown in the Punnett square below).
-For individuals who are homozygous at one or both loci, the haplotypes are unambiguous - meaning that there is not any differentiation of haplotype T1T2 vs haplotype T2T1; where T1 and T2 are labeled to show that they are the same locus, but labeled as such to show it doesn't matter which order you consider them in, the end result is two T loci.
-For individuals heterozygous at both loci, the gametic phase is ambiguous - in these cases, you don't know which haplotype you have, e.g., TA vs AT.
+For individuals who are homozygous at one or both loci, the haplotypes are unambiguous - meaning that there is not any differentiation of haplotype T1T2 vs haplotype T2T1; where T1 and T2 are labeled to show that they are the same locus, but labeled as such to show it does not matter which order you consider them in, the end result is two T loci.
+For individuals heterozygous at both loci, the gametic phase is ambiguous - in these cases, an observer does not know which haplotype the individual has, e.g., TA vs AT.

 The only unequivocal method of resolving phase ambiguity is by sequencing.
 However, it is possible to estimate the probability of a particular haplotype when phase is ambiguous using a sample of individuals.

 Given the genotypes for a number of individuals, the haplotypes can be inferred by haplotype resolution or haplotype phasing techniques.
 These methods work by applying the observation that certain haplotypes are common in certain genomic regions.
 Therefore, given a set of possible haplotype resolutions, these methods choose those that use fewer different haplotypes overall.
 The specifics of these methods vary - some are based on combinatorial approaches (e.g., parsimony), whereas others use likelihood functions based on different models and assumptions such as the Hardy–Weinberg principle, the coalescent theory model, or perfect phylogeny.
 The parameters in these models are then estimated using algorithms such as the expectation-maximization algorithm (EM), Markov chain Monte Carlo (MCMC), or hidden Markov models (HMM).

 Microfluidic whole genome haplotyping is a technique for the physical separation of individual chromosomes from a metaphase cell followed by direct resolution of the haplotype for each allele.

+Gametic phase

+In genetics, a gametic phase represents the original allelic combinations that a diploid individual inherits from both parents.
+It is therefore a particular association of alleles at different loci on the same chromosome.
+Gametic phase is influenced by genetic linkage.